The Transplant Team

 Dr. Niederhaus specializes in kidney and pancreas transplantation, laparoscopic and single-port donor nephrectomy, and liver transplantation.
 Dr. Niederhaus has a number of papers and abstracts published, many centering on organ transplants and organ donors and recipients.
 Dr. Niederhaus received a kidney transplant herself more than 20 years ago and therefore brings a unique perspective to the field of transplantation and immunosuppression management.

-Dr. Han is an Assistant Professor of Medicine at the University of Maryland School of Medicine.
+Josue Alvarez-Casas, MD is an Instructor of Surgery at the University of Maryland Medical Center.

 Dr. Hutson is a professor of medicine and Director of Hepatology and Medical Director of Liver Transplantation in the Division of Gastroenterology and Hepatology at the University of Maryland Medical Center.